 Grilled Chicken Quarters

-Juicy and moist every time, this chicken is great for dinner, entertaining and game day!
+Juicy and moist every time, this chicken is great for dinner, entertainment, and game day!

 We spend a lot of time grilling.
 We grill all year but especially in the warmer weather.
 We also spend a lot of time tailgating.
 For all these reasons, when Volk Enterprises asked me to test their Cook’d Right™ Sensor, I knew it was a good match.